htcondor/htcondor/docs/admin-manual/security.rst

 precedence of the configuration macros.

     1. ``DENY_*`` macros take precedence over ``ALLOW_* macros``
-    :index:`ALLOW_* macros<single: ALLOW_* macros>` where there is a conflict.
+    :index:`ALLOW_* macros` where there is a conflict.
 This implies that if a specific user is both denied and granted authorization, the conflict is resolved by denying access.
-    2. If macros are omitted, the default behavior is to grant authorization for every user.
+    2. If macros are omitted, the default behavior is to deny authorization for all users.

-In addition, there are some hard-coded authorization rules that cannot be modified by configuration. :index:`unauthenticated<single: unauthenticated>`
+In addition, there are some hard-coded authorization rules that cannot be modified by configuration. :index:`unauthenticated`

 #.
 Connections with a name matching \*@unmapped are not allowed to do
    any job management commands (e.g. submitting, removing, or modifying